mirkomarras/kgglm/README.md

 ```

 # Data
-*Data is already available in the repository while paths can be downloaded from the link above.
-The paths_random_walk folder need to be placed on the corresponding dataset folder (e.g. data/lfm1m/paths_random_walk)*
+*The data is already available in the repository, while the paths can be downloaded from the previous link.
+The paths_random_walk folder must be placed in the folder of the corresponding dataset (e.g. data/lfm1m/paths_random_walk)*.

 ### Datasets info